voytex/neardeps/README.md

 ## API endpoint
 ### Arguments
-At this stage of the project, API endpoint `/departures` implemented in [app.py](./app.py) can be queried with following arguments:
+At this stage of the project, API endpoint `[GET] /departures` implemented in [app.py](./app.py) can be queried with following arguments:
 | Argument | Type | Mandatory? | Description
 | --- | --- | --- | --- |
 | `city` | str | yes | City whose GTFS data shall be examined.
 So far, just `brno` is implemented |